 The acquisition method is used to account for business combinations by the group.
 The consideration for the acquisition of a subsidiary is the fair value of the assets transferred, the liabilities incurred and the equity interests issued by the group.
 The consideration includes the fair value of any asset or liability resulting from a contingent consideration arrangement.
 Acquisition-related costs are expensed as incurred.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair value on acquisition date.
 On an acquisition-by-acquisition basis, the group recognises any non-controlling interest in the acquiree at the non-controlling interest's proportionate share of the acquiree's net assets.
-Subsequent to acquisition plus the non-controlling interests' share of subsequent changes in equity.
+Subsequent to acquisition, the carrying amount of non-controlling interests is the amount of those interests at initial recognition plus the non-controlling interests' share of subsequent changes in equity.
 Total comprehensive income is attributed to non-controlling interests even if this results in the non-controlling interests having a deficit balance.